MFors/project-euler-helper/README.md

 ```

 ##### Python Module
 Build with make.
-Many functions are not converted as of yet.
+Currently only has **allPrimesUpTo**, performance in terms of speed is roughly 560% compared to raw python implementation.
 Example use:
 ```Python
 import pe_helper_number as pe
 print len(pe.allPrimesUpTo(10 * 1000 ** 2)) #664579